Data-drone/terraform_secure_cluster/prepack_image/README.md

 # Packer Create Prewarmed Image

+NOTE: Setting prewarm to true is BETA

 Create a prepack packer image in order to minimise the amount of time spent downloading and distributing parcels

 ## Tools

-Packer
+- Packer
-Ansible Playbooks from the playbooks folder
+- Ansible Playbooks from the playbooks folder

-## Testing
+## Running the code

 ```bash